Wildwood (film): Development

-In September 2011, weeks after the release of the novel, Laika optioned Wildwood for a stop motion animated feature film and produced the trailer for the book.
+In September 2011, weeks after the release of the book Wildwood, Laika optioned the novel for a stop-motion animated feature film, after producing the trailer for the book.
 No further development on the film was announced until in September 2021, when Laika announced their next film would be Wildwood with Travis Knight set to direct, Arianne Sutner to produce, and Chris Butler writing the screenplay for the film.

 Casting

-In August 2022, Carey Mulligan, Mahershala Ali, Peyton Elizabeth Lee, Jacob Tremblay, Awkwafina, Angela Bassett, Jake Johnson, Charlie Day, Amandla Stenberg, Jemaine Clement, Maya Erskine, Tantoo Cardinal, Tom Waits, and Richard E. Grant were all announced as part of the ensemble voice cast of the film.
+In August 2022, Carey Mulligan, Mahershala Ali, Peyton Elizabeth Lee, Jacob Tremblay, Awkwafina, Angela Bassett, Jake Johnson, Charlie Day, Amandla Stenberg, Jemaine Clement, Len Cariou, Maya Erskine, Tantoo Cardinal, Tom Waits, and Richard E. Grant were all announced as part of the ensemble voice cast of the film.
+In May 2026, the rest of the cast was revealed.

 Filming

 The film began production in September 2021, with Caleb Deschanel serving as the cinematographer.
 Production of the stop-motion animated feature took place at Laika's facility studio outside in Portland, Oregon, the first film set in its hometown.
 In 2024, Knight revealed the project was the most ambitious film that Laika had ever made: "We've had to build up the creative tools, the technology and our storytelling muscles to do this book justice."
 Examples of unique challenges included staging epic battles, aerial sequences, and crafting the eagle character.

+The production features 136 sets and 231 practical puppets.
+In addition to facial components, 3D printing was employed to create armatures, puppet musculature, and simulated water, with VFX providing additional touch-ups.

 Music

 In May 2022, Dario Marianelli was announced to compose the film's musical score.
 It is his third score for a Laika film, following The Boxtrolls (2014) and Kubo and the Two Strings (2016), and his third collaboration with Knight, following Kubo and Bumblebee (2018).

+A soundtrack inspired by the film, Wildwood Sessions, is set to be released on October 16, 2026, consisting of 13 tracks from Still Woozy, Saya Gray, Omari Jazz, Bocha, Donte Thomas, Amine, Portugal.
+The Man, Ringdown, quickly, quickly, New Constellations, Three for Silver, Ryan Oxford, Rachel Fannan, and The Decemberists.

 Release

-Wildwood is scheduled to be released in the United States in 2026.
-No distributor has yet acquired the film.
-It was initially scheduled for a release in 2025.
+The film will have its world premiere at the 70th BFI London Film Festival on October 11, 2026.
+It was also programmed at the 24th Alice nella Città festival in Rome and the 59th Sitges Film Festival.

+In January 2026, Laika announced that it would be partnering with Fathom Entertainment on the domestic release of Wildwood, and FilmNation Entertainment for handling international sales.
+The film is scheduled to be theatrically released in the United States on October 23, 2026.
+Beta Fiction Spain secured Spanish theatrical distribution.
+Black Bear Pictures will handle theatrical distribution in the United Kingdom.